Mtsumi/pdsnd_github/README.md

 3. Run the `bikeshare.py` script using Python, `./bikeshare.py`.
 (Make sure to enable executable permissions with `chmod + x bikeshare.py` before running the file.)

-4. Follow the on-screen prompts to select a city and apply various filters for analysis.
+4. Follow the on-screen prompts closely to select a city and apply various filters for analysis.

-5. View the statistics displayed in the terminal.
+5. View the statistics displayed in the terminal and restart if you woud like to.